 True to form, consultants often answer a presumably simple question with more questions, and there is a reason for that.

-In this article, we explore the big question of how much should a website cost in Singapore and how you can unpack the question to make sure you are getting value for money in your quest for the ultimate site.
+In this article, we explore the big question of how much does it cost to design a website in Singapore and how you can unpack the question to make sure you are getting value for money in your quest for the ultimate site.

 What are your objectives?